IBM-Blockchain-Identity/verify-creds-samples/README.md

   Compose environment.
 - `DB_USERS`: The name of the Couchdb database where user records will be stored.
 If the database is not present, the app will attempt to create it at startup. ex. `dmv_db`
-- `ACCOUNT_URL`: The URL that is assigned to an account on our Public Agency and associated with a single IBMid.
-The issuer agent should be registered under this account url. ex. `https://<account_uuid>.staging-cloud-agents.us-east.containers.appdomain.cloud/`
+- `ACCOUNT_URL`: The URL that refers to a Public Agency.
+The issuer agent should be registered under this agency. ex. `https://agency.ibmsecurity.verify-creds.com/`
 - `AGENT_ID`: The id of the issuer agent on the Public Agency account. ex. `01234567890`
 - `AGENT_NAME`: The name of the issuer agent on the Public Agency account. ex. `dmv`
 - `AGENT_PASSWORD`: The password associate with the issuer agent.
 - `FRIENDLY_NAME`: The friendly name to attach to connection offers, credential offers, verification requests, etc. If not provided, the issuer's agent name will be used. ex. `Big Blue Credit Union`
 - `AGENT_LOG_LEVEL`: The log level to set for the `openssi-websdk`.
 Defaults to `info`.
-- `AGENT_ADMIN_NAME`: The agent name for the first agent on your Public Agency account.
+- `AGENT_ADMIN_NAME`: The agent name for the account agent on your Public Agency account.
 These agent credentials are used to create the issuer agent if it doesn't already exist.
-Due to performance issues with creating agents, using these parameters is not recommended or supported.
+Using these AGENT_ADMIN_* parameters is not recommended or supported and remain only for legacy purposes.
-- `AGENT_ADMIN_PASSWORD`: The password for the admin agent.
+- `AGENT_ADMIN_PASSWORD`: The password for the account agent.
 - `CARD_IMAGE_RENDERING`: The type of rendering that should be used for credentials.
 Credential rendering only comes into play when the issuer's credential schema has `card_front` and/or `card_back` attributes.
 The available options are described below: